MaximilianHess/reproduce-everybody-is-a-winner/README.md

 The **`ttests_untuned_results.ipynb`** notebook contains the code for running the t-test on the experiment results.
 Since we wanted to minimize interference with the original Elliot environment, you will need a separate environment to run it.

-First, create and activate a simple virtual environment:
+First, create and activate a simple virtual environment.
+It was created and tested with Python 3.12.5:

 ```bash
 python -m venv ttest_env